-We all play an important role throughout the injury management and return to work journey
+We all play an important role throughout the injury management and return to work journey.

 - notify us within 48 hours of becoming aware of a workplace injury

-- comply with our Injury Management Program
+- comply with the Coal Mines Insurance Injury Management Program

 - participate in the development and application of the Injury Management Plan including consultation with the worker, their case manager and treating doctor regarding injury management planning and return to work planning

-- have a Return to Work Program in place that supports and promotes injury management and return to work.
+- have a Return to Work Program in place that supports and promotes injury management and return to work

 - pay workers any compensation received from CMI as soon as possible after it is received